 Craigs will donate $10 for every birdie scored

-For every birdie scored across all four days of the tournament, Craigs Investment Partners will donate $10 into a charitable pool, which will be equally shared between two charities – Cure Kids and the Acorn Foundation.
+For every birdie scored across all four days of the tournament, Craigs Investment Partners will donate $10 into a charitable pool, which will be equally shared between two charities – Cure Kids and the New Zealand Open Charitable Trust.

 With previous tournaments recording between 1,800 and 3,000 birdies, the potential for impact is huge!